umermansoor/braindead-express-static-server/README.md

 A simple static file server using express.js.
 The whole purpose of this stupid simple program to is to serve static files from a folder.

+### Installation:

+If you don't already have express.js installed, then run the following command in the directory where you downloaded the source:

+`$ npm install`

+This will install the required dependencies, in this case, express.

+## Usage:

 To use this program, put static files in the `public/` folder.
 Then start the server using the following command: